3 days in Helsinki, the first European Capital of Smart Tourism

 After my ears couldn’t bear the amateur opera singer at the square anymore, I walked down Unioninkatu towards the Market Square (Kauppatori) and the sea.
 Dhanish and I had been there the previous evening, and I assumed it was the night time that made it unappealing to me.
 Not quite.

-Not being particularly enthusiastic about the industrial landscape that was unfolding in front of me, I decided to take a left on Kirkkokatu and see where the street would lead me.
-Minutes later I found myself back at the Helsinki Cathedral and, obviously, on my way to the Ateneum (just minutes from my hotel).
+Not being particularly enthusiastic about the industrial landscape unfolding in front of me, I decided to take a left on Kirkkokatu and see where the street would lead me.
+Minutes later, I found myself back at the Helsinki Cathedral and on my way to the Ateneum (just minutes from my hotel).

 One of my Instagram followers had given me a precise itinerary that I intended to try on my last day in Helsinki.
 But on my second day, and after a late-start morning, the weather was perfect for a stroll by the sea.

-While there, I learned two things: that table service is not a common habit (completely the opposite of Portugal), and that free coffee refills are common in most cafés.
-I found it odd at first, but by the next day, I was totally on board with the local culture.
+I learned two things: that table service is not a common habit (completely the opposite of Portugal).
+Free coffee refills are common in most cafés.
+I found it odd at first, but I was totally on board with the local culture by the next day.
 Too bad I was leaving Helsinki soon.

-Back at the hotel (considering the short distances, the hotel became my daily pit stop between itineraries), planning the afternoon was easy.
+Back at the hotel (considering the short distances, the hotel became my daily pit-stop between itineraries), planning the afternoon was effortless.
 Although it had all the signs of a tourist trap (part of all the top X and must-see lists in the world), Temppeliaukion kirkko was nearby.
 And I confess I was intrigued to see a church carved on a rock.

 The closer I got to the “Rock Church”, the more I saw signs for tourists advertising where to buy souvenirs, cheap tours, and a special discount where you could buy the entry ticket for 10% off at €3 (the actual price of the ticket is… 3€.
 Yes, the same as the “discounted” one).

 On my way back, I tripped upon (I don’t stumble, I quite literally trip) Arkadia, a hipster-looking bright bookstore selling old and used books.
-A fascinating conversation ensued making it the best moment of my second full day in Helsinki.
-A conversation I shared briefly with my newsletter subscribers two months ago.
-(Yes, it’s not a publicity stunt; newsletter subscribers have some perks.)
+A fascinating conversation followed, making it the best moment of my second full day in Helsinki.

 But I’m rambling.

-With the rain completely gone, I followed my Instagram-induced curiosity to the mythical beasts on the Pohjola Insurance Building.
+After the rain stopped, I followed my Instagram-induced curiosity to the Pohjola Insurance Building mythical beasts.
 And then a momentary sadness hit.
 I was leaving Helsinki the next day.
 I definitely felt I was far from exploring everything.
 What if I had missed a crucial site that could unlock all of what makes Helsinki, Helsinki?
 Should I have not skipped most of the museums?
 Should I have crammed all I could see in Helsinki in three days and leave the detours out of it?